vincenttermaat/azure-landing-zone/_posts/2025-01-26-cloudnativesecurity.md

 ## 4. Configure this App-reg on target

 Adjust the bicep where you deploy your Azure WebApi to reference the App-registration deployed in previous step and enable built-in authentication.
-This also includes a reference to enable local development from Visual Studio Core or Enterprise.
+Include a reference to enable local development from VS Code or Enterprise.

 ```bicep
 resource WebApi 'Microsoft.Web/sites@2022-09-01' = {